VaronLaStrauss/portable-karaoke/README.md

 1. There should be only 1 instance running on a given signaling server.
 Change the ports if you want multiple ones.
 1. Sometimes, connecting from a remote source takes multiple attempts.
 This is a known bug and can be circumvented by retrying.
-1. Before opening the `/speak` routes, make sure that you have a `/listen` route already open (preferrably on a computer connected to a speaker).
-This would not work the other way around.
+1. Before opening the `/speak` routes, make sure that you have a `/listen` route already open (preferrably on a device connected to a speaker).
+This would not work the other way around (`/speak` first before `/listen`).